NicoNekoru/cpp-boot-camp/notes/primitive-data-types.md

-Most Significant Byte (MSB) | The byte that defines the beginning of the data Least Significant Byte (LSB) | The byte that defines the end of the data Little Endian | The data is organized from right to left, so the LSB is to the left and the MSB is to the right Big Endian | The data is organized from left to right, so the MSB is to the left and the MSB is to the right
+Most Significant Byte (MSB) | The byte that defines the beginning of the data Least Significant Byte (LSB) | The byte that defines the end of the data Little Endian | The data is organized from right to left, so the LSB is to the left and the MSB is to the right Big Endian | The data is organized from left to right, so the MSB is to the left and the LSB is to the right

 <br/>